CYCLE VS HOME INSURANCE

-One of the most frequent questions asked is “What’s the difference between cycle specific insurance, to just adding a bike onto your home insurance policy?”
+One of the most frequent questions asked is, “What’s the difference between cycle-specific insurance vs just adding a bike onto your home insurance policy?”

 We can understand why this is asked.
-Often it seems like a cheaper option to just add a bike onto your existing home insurance but are you aware of how the cover differs between the two?
+Often, adding a bike onto your existing home insurance seems like a cheaper option, but are you aware of how the cover differs between the two?

 Compare our cover